lancea/docs/tapi/default.md

 #### Security token endpoint

-The following is the full URI endpoint used to retrieve a token.
+The following is the full URL endpoint used to retrieve a token.

 `https://identity.whereismytransport.com/connect/token`